kowkunt-production/wp-news-tape-plugin/README.md

 WordPress websites.

 **Made for:**
-The target users are website administrators and content managers who want to keep their audiences updated with continuous, automated news feeds without manual content curation.
+Made for website owners, administrators and content managers who want to keep their audiences updated with continuous, automated news feeds without manual content curation.